Assessment and Reporting

 • to guide future development.

-Accordingly we report to parents by establishing the following:
+Accordingly, we report to parents by establishing the following:

-• Parent Information Night – held in the first weeks of Term 1 to inform parents of curriculum matters, and class procedures.
-We would encourage you to attend this evening, as it is an important information source.
+• Parent Information Night – held in the first weeks of Term 1

 Term 2 (Semester 1) - Written report with parent and teacher interview.